Coeur d'Alene people: Government

 The tribe reorganized under a written constitution approved by the Bureau of Indian Affairs, United States Department of Interior, on September 2, 1949, and amended in 1961.
 The constitution provides for an elected Tribal Council to serve as the legislature and governing body of the Tribe.
 It defined all tribal members of voting age as the General Council.
 At the time, the Tribe was still governed by Ignace Garry, the last traditional chief.
 The seven members of the tribal council are elected by citizens of the tribe to 3-year terms; with staggered expiration years.
 The elected head of the tribe is the chairman.

 Since 2005, the chairman has been Chief James Allan ("Chief" is his given first name).
 Born in 1972 in Spokane, Allan grew up in Idaho on the Coeur d'Alene Reservation and graduated from Eastern Washington University in Cheney.
 He served in administrative and elected positions in the tribe and with the National Congress of American Indians in Washington, DC before being elected as chairman.

 Joseph Garry, son of Chief Ignace, was the first Native American to be elected to the Idaho state legislature.
 He also served as chairman of the tribe for 10 years.
 In 1984 his niece, Jeanne Givens, was the first Native American woman to be elected to the Idaho state legislature, serving two terms.

-The Coeur d'Alene Tribe operates a health care facility, the Benewah Medical Center, which opened in 1998.
-The center was recognized as a national model for Indian Health Care and rural health care.
+The Coeur d'Alene Tribe operates a health care facility, which opened as the Benewah Medical Center in 1998 and was later renamed Marimn Health.
+The center was described by the Indian Health Service as a national model for Indian Health Care and rural health care.
 The clinic provides comprehensive primary care services including dental, mental health services, and community health outreach services to both the Native American population and general community.